pwscup/pwscup2025-scripts/readme.txt

-PWSCUP 2025 Scripts — Practical Guide
+﻿PWSCUP 2025 Scripts 窶・Practical Guide

-This readme is distilled from usage.txt to provide a clear, step-by-step guide to the repository’s workflows: anonymization, evaluation, and attack pipelines.
+This readme is distilled from usage.txt to provide a clear, step-by-step guide to the repository窶冱 workflows: anonymization, evaluation, and attack pipelines.
 All commands assume you are in the repository root.

 Important: Input files go in `in/`.
 Outputs are written to `out/`.